 ***The following is a piece written on training specifically within the Derby Coven.***

-Training within the Derby Coven are based on the same methodology and philosophies as that of the London Coven and the later Temple of the Mother in London, United Kingdom, which were headed by Alex and Maxine Sanders.
-An initiate is expected to master, among other things, the following after the First degree initiation:
+Training within the Derby Coven is based on the same principles and philosophies as that of the London Coven and the later Temple of the Mother in London, United Kingdom, which were headed by Alex and Maxine Sanders.

-After considerable experience and training, the Witch may then decide to embark on the preparation for the Higher Degrees and the subsequent inner workings and deeper knowledge and gnosis.
+After considerable experience and training in the magic of the circle, the Witch may then decide to embark on the preparation for the Higher Degrees and the subsequent inner workings and deeper knowledge and gnosis.
+Some prefer to remain within the first degree and this is completely acceptable.
 Training within the First degree takes -usually a minimum of 2 years.

 As a training coven, we meet weekly for training and working circles, as well as the eight Seasonal Sabbats, connecting us with the rhythm and forces of the cosmos, and the inner mystery aspects of the Craft of the Wise.
 We also focus on aspects of Hermetic pathworking, the Ceremonial Magical Arts, Qabalah and the Pauline Art of Angelic Magic.